charlielee/boats-animator/README.md

 More information about the progress of Boats Animator can be found at: http://charlielee.uk/category/boats-animator/
 ##Credits
-The media icons featured in Boats Animator were made by Egor Rumyantsev from www.flaticon.com
+The user interface icons featured in Boats Animator were made by Egor Rumyantsev from www.flaticon.com
 License: http://creativecommons.org/licenses/by/3.0/